Temporary employment program

 The Temporary Employment Notice

-State civil service rules require that at the time of hire, newly appointed temporary hourly employees in classified job titles receive written information about eligible benefits and the terms and conditions of employment.
+State civil service rules require that at the time of hire, newly appointed temporary hourly staff employees in classified job titles receive written information about eligible benefits and the terms and conditions of employment.

 Workday sends the Temporary Employment Notice at the time of hire and for add job and change job transactions that result in a new temporary hourly position.
 Please contact the ISC with any questions.